 - 2017, Maryland: $265,000 Verdict Our client has a preexisting back injury that is exacerbated in a rear-end accident.
 She requires five epidural injections.
 The defendant claims she would have needed this treatment anyway.
 The case settles two weeks before trial.

 - 2017, Maryland: $10,000 Verdict The plaintiff, a 32-year-old customer service rep, is rear-ended by a Montgomery County Ride-On Bus at the Metro service exit on the ICC.
 The plaintiff sues the County, alleging lumbar disc herniations.
-The County admits liability for the accident but disputes whether the back injuries were actually the result of the accident.
-The jury awards damages of $10,000, which is significantly less than what the Plaintiff was seeking.
+The County admits liability for the accident but disputes whether the back injuries were from the collision.
+The jury awards damages of $10,000, which is significantly less than what the plaintiff was seeking.

 - 2017, Maryland $60,000 Verdict The plaintiff is a 34-year cheerleading coach.
 She is rear-ended on Route 27 in Mount Airy and allegedly suffers cervical disc herniations with radiculopathy.
 Liability is admitted and only damages are at issue.
 The jury in Carroll County awards $60,000.

 Our advocates fight to get our clients who have suffered severe back injuries the value they deserve, either by settlement or, if necessary, at trial.
-We are based in Maryland, but we handle serious back injury claims throughout the country.
+Our Baltimore car accident lawyers are based in Maryland, but we handle serious back injury claims throughout the country.
 Call us to discuss your case at 800-553-8082 or get a free online consultation.Sources

 - American Association of Neurological Surgeons